Skip to content

 Operand Description

-value ranked tensor of any type values
+tensor ranked tensor of any type values

-target strided memref of any type values
+buffer strided memref of any type values

 iree_codegen.swizzle_hint (Codegen::SwizzleHintOp)link

-Hint to swizzle accesses according to an access pattern
+Hint to swizzle accesses according to an access pattern.

 Syntax: